MEI-ASD-2023/project-phase-02-patch/README.md

 - Your distributed system must contain 100+ processes
 - A static membership of nodes that are already known can be assumed.
+- The report must have a maximum of 6 pages, excluding bibliography and well-marked appendices.

 ## Submission details